A non-Perturbative and Background-Independent Formulation of Quadratic Gravity: The classical limit

 \section{The classical limit}

-One of the advantages of the the path integral formula is the fact that it allows us to take the classical limit, $\hbar \to 0$, easily.
+One of the advantages of the path integral formula is the fact that it allows us to take the classical limit, $\hbar \to 0$, easily.
 Taking this limit in~(\ref{PIEucvarphi}) or~(\ref{PIEucQGf}) (for the four-derivative scalar-field theory and quadratic gravity, respectively) and setting the external currents to zero one obtains \be \langle q_{f\eta},\tau_f|q_i,\tau_i\rangle = \exp(-S_E^{\rm ren}/\hbar) \ee where $S_E^{\rm ren}$ is the classical Euclidean action with renormalized coefficients and computed in the solution of the imaginary-time classical equations of motion satisfying the boundary conditions $q(\tau_i) = q_i$ and $q(\tau_f) = q_f$.
 These are generic initial and final conditions for $g_{ij}$ and $g'_{ij}$ (or $\varphi$ and $\varphi'$ in the scalar-field example).
 In other words all possible imaginary-time classical motions (for arbitrary boundary conditions) are described by the imaginary-time classical theory associated with $S_E^{\rm ren}$.
 This action can be used to compute instantons, see e.g.~\cite{Salvio:2016mvj}.
 Now, focusing on quadratic gravity and going back to real time one obtains that the classical theory is described by our starting action in~(\ref{TotAction}), but with renormalized coefficients\footnote{In the notation used in Refs.~\cite{Salvio:2014soa,Salvio:2017qkx,Salvio:2018kwh,Salvio:2019wcp} by the same author, we have $\alpha_r=1/f_2^2$, $\beta_r=-1/(6f_0^2)$, $\gamma_r=-\bp^2/2$ and $\lambda_r=\Lambda$, where $\bp$ is the reduced Planck scale and $\Lambda$ is the cosmological constant.
-One-loop renormalization group equations have been obtained in Refs.~\cite{Salvio:2014soa,Salvio:2017qkx,Avramidi:1985ki}.} $\alpha_r$, $\beta_r$, $\gamma_r$ and $\lambda_r$, instead of the bare ones, $\alpha$, $\beta$, $\gamma$ and $\lambda$, respectively (we call this action $S^{\rm ren}$).
+One-loop renormalization group equations (RGEs) have been obtained in the modified minimal subtraction scheme in Refs.~\cite{Avramidi:1985ki} and later extended to a generic renormalizable matter sector in~\cite{Salvio:2014soa,Salvio:2017qkx}.
+The RGEs generally depend on the renormalization scheme even at one-loop level~\cite{Buccio:2024hys}.} $\alpha_r$, $\beta_r$, $\gamma_r$ and $\lambda_r$, instead of the bare ones, $\alpha$, $\beta$, $\gamma$ and $\lambda$, respectively (we call this action $S^{\rm ren}$).
 Then we see that, although the extra canonical coordinates ($K_{ij} = -\dot g_{ij}/2$, or $\varphi_2 = \dot\varphi$) have a purely imaginary spectrum the corresponding classical observable quantities remain real.

 This result can also be independently obtained by performing a semi-classical expansion of the (quantum) effective action.
 Since this expansion is well known for scalar fields we directly focus on quadratic gravity and make use of the effective action defined in Sec.~\ref{The quadratic gravity effective action}.